Do I need to train staff?

 Fire safety training should always be given to new staff.
 All employees, on an ongoing basis must be aware of how to protect themselves in the event of fire – it is good practice to carry out fire drills at least once a year but it may be appropriate to practice evacuating your premises more frequently.

-You can find more advice on fire safety training in Part 2, Section 7 of the free guide on risk assessment relevant to your type of premises.
+You can find more advice on fire safety training that is relevant to your type of premises in Part 2, Section 7 of the free guide on risk assessment (opens in a new window).

 In preplanning for a fire you need to consider all of the people who would need to escape in the event of fire, including anyone who may require assistance.